 When an investigation of the locomotive was undertaken in 2005 it was found that the boiler required extensive work before it could be returned to steam again.

-The locomotive is now on static display.
+The locomotive is now on static display at the Ribble Steam Railway.